Career Enhancement Program

 Emphasis is placed on attracting highly qualified individuals from groups who are often underrepresented in medicine, including people of color and women.

-Career Enhancement Program awardees are chosen after a rigorous review of the most talented and promising candidates.
+Career Enhancement Program awardees are chosen based on past accomplishments after a rigorous review of the most talented and promising candidates.

 Awardees are provided intense mentoring and integrated into ongoing Ovarian Cancer SPORE activities.
 In addition to having a primary mentor, awardees also have complementary mentors in clinical, basic or population sciences to help ensure successful development of a translational research career.
 The Career Enhancement Program maintains close oversight of the mentoring activities and progress of awardees.